-The directors of LS Zig Zag Limited (the 'Company') present their Strategic Report with audited financial statements for the year ended 31 March 2021.
+The directors of LS QAM Limited (the 'Company') present their Strategic Report and the audited financial statements for the year ended 31 March 2021.

 Results for the year

 The results are set out in the Statement of Comprehensive Income on page 8.